ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

   * [ ] &nbsp; for failing jobs, specify how you submit the job and what your script is (e.g. "I submit using `qsub -cwd -j y -l mem_free=500M my_script.sh`.
 My script is `/wynton/home/boblab/alice/my_script.sh`.").
+If the script is not too long, consider pasting it in your message.

   * [ ] &nbsp; cut-and-paste text from the console.
+By including also the prompt (e.g. `[alice@{{ site.devel.name }} ~]$ somecmd
+        input.txt`), you convey useful information, such as your username, current machine, and current working directory, and possibly more.

-If using Slack, please format your output as a "Code Block" (there's a button for it too); it makes it much easier to read.
+  * [ ] If using Slack, please format code and output as a "Code Block" (there's a button for it too); it makes it much easier to read.
 [Avoid screenshot images](/hpc/support/faq.html#avoid-screenshots-when-asking-for-help).

   * [ ] &nbsp; use 'Reply All' in all your email correspondence.
 That